When is a dental bridge or tooth bridge needed, and what is it?

 What is the alternative to a dental bridge, and how does one decide?

 An alternative to tooth bridges is dental implants.
-Both can be excellent choices, and the decision process between the two can be very personal and very complex.
+Both can be excellent choices, and the decision process between the two can be both very personal and complex.
 Many subtle differences in individual anatomy can make one choice preferred over the other.
 We can explain these considerations and help you make a decision you will be happy with.
-Whatever choice is ultimately made, filling a gap in your teeth can have a major impact on the quality of your life.
+No matter the choice, filling a gap in your teeth can have a major impact on the quality of your life.